Transcript: edited for clarity

 The Netherlands trial was the first trial of CRS-HIPEC in colorectal cancer.
 The accrual was from 1998 to 2001.
 This trial showed that with CRS-HIPEC using mitomycin C for 90 minutes, the median overall survival (OS) improved from 12 months to 23 months.
 A later follow-up study with eight-year follow-up was published in 2008 and it showed that progression-free survival (PFS) and disease-specific survival were still positive.
 Specifically, the cohort that underwent complete cytoreduction had a five-year OS of 45 percent.
 There was some criticism of this trial, as single agent chemotherapy was used, and the mortality of CRS-HIPEC was 8 percent.

 There were two more trials following this.
 They are not randomised controlled trials; they are cohort studies.
-I will just highlight the two.
-One is the French trial, from which the oxaliplatin came in.
+The French trial showed oxaliplatin came in.
 Here, modern systemic chemotherapy was used in patients with a mean of around 2.3 lines in each patient.
 In this trial, the five-year overall survival improved from 13% to 51% with the addition of CRS-HIPEC.
 The median survival was 23 months versus 63 months.
 A similar type of outcome was shown in the American Pittsburgh study as well.

 CRS-HIPEC is an established procedure, but the role of HIPEC is being called into question following the PRODIGE 7 trial, which was published last year.
 This was the French trial and, in this trial, patients were after complete cytoreduction divided into two arms.
 One arm received HIPEC and one arm didn't receive HIPEC.
 The agent used for HIPEC was oxaliplatin.
 In this trial, the overall survival, which was the primary endpoint, was equivalent in both the groups.
 It was excellent but equivalent.
 Both of the arms showed a median survival of around 43%, and the HIPEC arm had a delayed adverse events grade three or more 60 days and beyond.
 In a subset analysis, the patients who had PCI between 11 to 15 showed a better response with HIPEC.

 There are many criticisms of the PRODIGE 7 trial.
-In fact, if you look at the literature that came in following this, there was a flurry of responses to this trial because intuitively it appears that HIPEC for microscopic disease should be done and this trial challenged that dogma.
-Still, people have not accepted the findings.
 Some criticisms were that in the control group, 12 of the patients crossed over to receive subsequent CRS-HIPEC, these patients were heavily treated with oxaliplatin which induces oxaliplatin resistance, which was the drug used in this trial.
 There were also some questions on the fluid, some questions on the dosing, and some questions on the neoadjuvant therapy.

 One of the most important quantifiable factors in these patients is the Peritoneal Carcinomatosis Index (PCI), which is a crucial factor when considering surgery for these patients.
 Laparotomy is the best way to identify or quantify the PCI, but it can also be done through non-invasive methods such as radiological PCI using CT, MRI, or PET-CT.
-There is a debate between CT, MRI, and PET-CT, with PET-CT being slightly better than CT and MRI still evolving.
 Some centres use a combination of cross-sectional imaging, mostly PET-CT, along with staging laparoscopy when deciding to perform surgery.
 Most centres use a cut-off of 16, some centres use a cut-off of 20, and in the PRODIGE 7 trial, the cut-off was 25.

 Once you have ascertained this and are going to perform surgery, the Completeness of Cytoreduction (CC) score is important.
 We should strive to achieve a CC0, which means that macroscopically we have removed all the disease.
-It is quantified as CC0 (no residual disease), CC1 (residual disease less than 2.5 mm), CC2 (residual disease between 2.5mm and 2.5 cm) and CC3 (residual nodules greater than 2.5 cm).
+It is quantified as:

 CRS-HIPEC is a major procedure that is associated with a certain level of morbidity and mortality.
 The morbidity rate is around 30%, which is similar to that of a Whipple procedure.
-Mortality rates have been found to be dependent on the disease volume; around 0-4%. with older studies showing higher mortality rates and more recent studies showing lower rates.
+Mortality rates have been found to be dependent on the disease volume; around 0-4%.
 In order to improve outcomes, it is important for high-volume centres to perform a large number of cases and for surgeons to have experience performing at least 100-200 cases in order to develop the necessary proficiency.

 Thank you.